 Safety and Practice in Community Health Work (30 credits)

 This course develops the skills and knowledge to project and promote health and support the development of health literacy when working with whānau and families.
 Students demonstrate an understanding of human development and health conditions relevant to tamariki ora well-child practice and reflect on ethical, legal and safety implications related to their community service role.

 This course provides the opportunity for students to demonstrate the skills and knowledge to work effectively as a community health worker in the delivery of well-child tamariki ora health and social services.
 Students demonstrate identified competencies for their specific role, including the ability to implement a health promotion strategy.
 Students reflect on their own practice including their responsibilities in working within a team and accountability across sectors to protect and promote whānau and family health and wellbeing.

 Leadership and Cultural Responsiveness (30 credits)

 This course develops skills and knowledge to enable students to provide culturally responsive care and advocate appropriately.
-Student demonstrate an understanding of their role in quality improvement and its impact on improving health and wellbeing.
+Student demonstrates an understanding of their role in quality improvement and its impact on improving health and wellbeing.
 Students reflect on their own personal leadership and their ability to influence effective teamwork to work alongside and promote self-management and health literacy people, families and whānau.

 NCEA Level 1 or equivalent.
-Employment or voluntary work in related field for a minimum of three days/week.
+Employment or voluntary work in a related field for a minimum of three days/week.
 Evidence of suitability based on employer’s support/referees and safety checks, to meet relevant legislation.

 Entry IELTS 6.0 (no band lower than 5.5).